Agent demo

 What the demo is

-A four-tool agent loop against the Anthropic Messages API.
-The model runs for up to 5 turns: it can issue tool calls, read the results, and emit a final answer.
-Every tool call is forwarded through one function, dispatch_tool, which is the narrow waist: its signature holds the entire authority union the loop is allowed to exercise.
+A four-tool agent loop against the Anthropic Messages API, running up to 5 turns.
+Every tool call is forwarded through one function, dispatch_tool: the narrow waist whose signature holds the entire authority union the loop may exercise.

 ToolCapabilityWhat it does